-These blueberry oatmeal crumble bars are bursting with juicy blueberries, and filled with crunchy oatmeal crumble.
+These blueberry oatmeal crumble bars are bursting with juicy blueberries and filled with crunchy oatmeal crumble.
 They can be made with fresh or frozen blueberries, and the oatmeal mixture doubles as the base and crumble topping.
-Delicious for breakfast or dessert – you’ll love this easy recipe!
+Delicious for dessert with a scoop of ice cream – you’ll also love the leftovers for an extra special breakfast.

-Last year I made blueberry crumble bars that were a huge hit over the spring and summer months.
-They have a buttery shortbread base, a layer of fresh blueberries, and a crunchy crumble topping.
+My blueberry crisp bars are always a huge hit over the spring and summer months.
+They have a buttery shortbread base, a layer of fresh blueberries, and a crunchy crumb topping.

 But I wanted to make a version with oatmeal crumble.
 Because I’m pretty sure that if there’s oatmeal – then it’s breakfast approved.
-And because adding oatmeal creates even more delicious crunchy crumble texture.
+And because adding oatmeal creates even more delicious crunchy crumble with lots of texture.
 And that’s always a good thing.

 Enter – blueberry oatmeal crumble bars.
 They have a crunchy oatmeal cookie base, a layer of extra juicy blueberries, and cinnamon oatmeal crumble on top.
 There’s so much texture, and the oatmeal really holds up to the juicy berries.

 I’ve definitely had these for breakfast (they can’t be that much worse than sugary cereals), or with a scoop of vanilla ice cream for dessert.
 And for whatever reason, I think they’re completely delicious cold and right from the fridge.

-About 1 cup is reserved for the crumble topping, then the rest of the mixture is pressed into the bottom of the pan.
+About ¾ cup to 1 cup is reserved for the crumble topping, then the rest of the mixture is pressed into the bottom of the pan to form the oatmeal base.

-For the blueberry filling we’re using blueberries, lemon juice, a little sugar and some cornstarch.
-You can use fresh or frozen berries, however the bake time will be a little longer if using frozen berries.
+For the blueberry filling, we’re using blueberries, lemon juice, a little sugar and some cornstarch.
+You can use fresh or frozen berries, however, the bake time will be a little longer if using frozen berries.
+The lemon juice helps to soften the berries and bring out the flavor and the cornstarch thickens the mixture.